-According to Bunai, torque chart readings are based on several assumptions, which are often not considered when determining the torque specification for a bolted joint.
-For example, typically a torque chart will assume a dry bolt and a 'nut factor' of K = 0.2.
-However, in reality, the 'nut factor' can vary even from one time to the next when tightening the same bolt.
+According to Bunai2, torque chart readings are based on several assumptions, which are often not considered when determining the torque spec for a bolted joint.
+For example, typically a torque chart will assume a dry bolt and a nut factor of K=0.2.
+However, in reality the nut factor can vary even from one time to the next when tightening the same bolt.

-"Each time there's relative motion between the bolt and the bolted joint, there is an opportunity for a different nut factor," explains Bunai.
+"Each time there's relative motion between the bolt and the bolted joint, there is an opportunity for a different nut factor," Bunai said.
 "We've seen that frequently in a lot of our tests."

-The use of a lubricant can help provide some consistency to the 'nut factor', though only if the type, amount, and application of the lubricant, remain the same throughout the job.
-"Generally the fluctuation or the variability that you would see in the 'nut factor' should be narrower in a lubricated bolt than in an unlubricated bolt - with qualifications," says Bunai.
-"There are also a number of fastener coating materials that are designed to offer a more consistent 'nut factor'."
+The use of a lubricant can help provide some consistency to the nut factor, though only if the type, amount and application of the lubricant remain the same throughout the job.

+"Generally, the fluctuation or the variability that you would see in the nut factor should be narrower in a lubricated bolt than in an unlubricated bolt-with qualifications," Bunai said.
+"There are also a number of fastener coating materials that are designed to offer a more consistent nut factor."

-Even with a lubricant, according to Bunai, trying to get the 'nut factor' consistent each and every time you tighten a bolt is a losing battle.
-Furthermore, without knowing how much the lubricant will change the 'nut factor', the joint or bolt could be damaged by over-tightening, or the joint could be weakened by under-tightening.
-The problem, then, becomes how to determine the true tightness of a bolted joint when using lubrication, so that the security of the joint is assured.
+But even with a lubricant, according to Bunai, trying to get the nut factor consistent each and every time you tighten a bolt is a losing battle.
+Furthermore, without knowing how much the lubricant will change the nut factor, the joint or bolt could be damaged by over-tightening, or the joint could be weakened by ()